Experience the Wild Beauty of Western Santa Cruz Island

 An Exclusive All-Day Excursion on April 16th, 2026

 Join us for an unforgettable adventure to Fraser Point on Santa Cruz Island, a seldom visited natural wonder on the largest and most diverse of California's eight Channel Islands.
 This special, all-day event offers a rare opportunity to explore the remote western end of the island, located on Nature Conservancy property, see its stunning coastlines, and witness incredible wildlife.
+We will charter an Island Packers boat; all guests on board will be CIR guests, so we will have plenty of room to move about the boat, watch wildlife, and talk with friends.

 A Journey to a Remote Paradise